 So last week was the St. Patrick’s celebration which made many Malaysian, Irish.
 We have troubles in Sabah but like all Malaysians, Sabah doesn’t exist and we just don’t know what state holidays they have; but we know about this day filled with drinking.

-Twin salutations to all of you who is reading this right now or maybe later, Serge was one of the few who was given an opportunity to enjoy a pub crawl and a free ride from Souled Out, Hartamas to Changkat Bukit Bintang and back again.
+Twin salutations to all of you who is reading this right now or maybe later, Lyle was one of the few who was given an opportunity to enjoy a pub crawl and a free ride from Souled Out, Hartamas to Changkat Bukit Bintang and back again.
 With no qualms about saying how much he loves the ruby red brew, he arrived naturally early.
-Then again, Serge is natural in being early, so this was nothing at all.
+Then again, Lyle is natural in being early, so this was nothing at all.

 First person he met was Prem of Fly FM, followed by Jeremy of Red FM and some familiar faces during the media launch.
-Since the bus ride was in an hour plus, Serge had roughly 1.5 pints of Guinness.
+Since the bus ride was in an hour plus, Lyle had roughly 1.5 pints of Guinness.
 It rained somewhere in between and for this very reason, our emcees were stuck at the garden section of Souled Out.